rendis/statepro/docs/runtime.md

 `qm.ReplayOnEntry(ctx)` re-executes entry actions and invokes for every active universe without changing reality assignments.
 This is useful when you need to re-run side effects after downtime.

+### Snapshot Management

+**Loading Snapshots:**

+Use `qm.LoadSnapshot(snapshot, machineContext)` to restore a machine from a previous snapshot.
+This replaces:

+- All universe states (current realities, superposition states)
+- Event accumulators and their statistics
+- Tracking history for all universes
+- The machine context (provided as parameter)

+Snapshots are useful for:

+- Persisting state to disk or database
+- Recovering from crashes or restarts
+- Creating checkpoints for rollback scenarios
+- Testing with pre-configured states

 ## Error Handling